goodboy/tractor/README.rst

 - a distributed log ledger for tracking cluster behaviour
 - a slick multi-process aware debugger much like in celery_ but with better `pdb++`_ support
+- an extensive `chaos engineering`_ test suite
+- support for reactive programming primitives and native support for asyncitertools_ like libs

 If you're interested in tackling any of these please do shout about it on the `trio gitter channel`_!